Akshat2312/EmpowerSoC/README.md

 SoC.
 Active power, in contrast to Standby Power, is the power which is dissipated while the SoC is active i.e. while performing a particular task.

-The emerging trend in applications for the ever increasing functionality, performance and integration within SoC is leading to designs that dissipate power in huge amounts and hence it has become essential to keep an eye at the amount of power dissipation while designing a SoC.
-This makes the EmpowerSoC an indispensable tool for the researchers who wish to put forward new low power SoC designs.

 5. EmpowerSoC comes with an intuitive and user-friendly GUI which is easy to use and also allows the user to open multiple instances and show the results simultaneously.